dimagi/commcare-hq/README.rst

 ==========
-HQ Auditor
+Dimagi Auditcare
 ==========

-A set of simple auditing tools for HQ and its related technologies.
+A set of simple auditing tools for Dimagi's CommCareHQ and its related technologies.

 All audits events inherit from the AuditEvent model which contains some basic audit information.